 Welcome to the ThousandEyes Transaction Scripting Guide, a series of resources about the transaction test type.
 In short, transaction tests mimic user journeys through web applications, enabling you to make sure those journeys complete successfully and provide an insight into the user experience.

 NOTICE: This guide focuses on the new-generation transactions.
 For content related to the previous-generation transaction testing, scroll down to the Previous-Generation Transactions - Transaction (Classic) section.

 The best way to begin is to watch the Getting Started with Transactions video tutorial.
 This video contains a concentrated explanation of transaction testing basics and provides a guide through the creation of your first transaction test.

 This section contains essential information about transaction scripting.
 For effective transaction creation experience, it is recommended getting familiar with the concepts discussed here:

-Transaction Scripting Reference is a specification of ThousandEyes transaction testing API.
-Transaction testing API is the toolset available for creating transaction tests.
+Transaction Scripting Reference is the specification of the ThousandEyes transaction testing API.
+The transaction testing API is the toolset available for creating transaction tests.

 Here is a collection of articles describing less-common transaction scenarios:

 For the previous generation of transaction testing, now called Transactions (Classic), guides such as Using the Transactions (Classic) View, Transactions (Classic) - Supported Selenium Commands and Transactions (Classic) - using the waitForCondition steps are still available.